Five9 and NiCE CXone are two of the most established players in the Contact Center as a Service (CCaaS) market.

 Contact center software pricing is complex and requires direct contact with vendors.
 However, here’s a general overview of the two solutions’ pricing structures.

-NICE CXone has a tiered pricing model (per user per month) and offers various packages to meet different business needs.
-Entry-level prices for individual agent features range from $71 for the Digital Agent to $94 for the Voice Agent and $110 for the Omnichannel Agent.
+NiCE CXone has a tiered pricing model (per user per month) and offers various packages to meet different business needs.
+Entry-level prices for individual agent features range from $110 for voice and digital channels to $209 for the complete suite.

 In contrast, Five9 uses a quote-based pricing structure.
 For customized pricing information, you need to contact their sales team directly.
 Five9’s pricing depends on factors such as the number of employees, required features, and agreed-upon service-level agreements.
 Five9 doesn’t publicly publish all its prices, so for accurate pricing information, you should contact Five9 directly.